 Religion: A set of beliefs, practices and social organizations that add meaning to a person's life.
 Religion usually involves belief and devotion to a higher power, especially a personal God or gods.
-Major religions include groups such as Christianity, Islam, Judaism, Atheism and Buddhism.
+Major religions include groups such as Christianity, Islam, Judaism, Buddhism, and Hinduism.
+Some would include Humanism (Atheism) in this group.